Tel Keppe

 Tel Keppe (ܬܸܠ ܟܹܐܦܹܐ, تل كيف, alternatively spelled Tel Kaif, Tilkepe, or Telkef) is a Chaldean Catholic Assyrian populated town in northern Iraq.
-It is located in the Nineveh Governorate, less than 8 mi (13 km) northeast of Mosul.
+It is located in the Tel Keppe District of the Nineveh Governorate, less than 8 mi (13 km) northeast of Mosul.

 The people who descend from the village of Tel Keppe are ethnic Assyrians, who are indigenous to the village and the Nineveh Plains.
 The majority of Assyrians from the village adhere to the Chaldean Catholic Church, and due to its influences, many Telkepnayeh hold a strong Chaldean identity.

 Etymology

 The name Tel Keppe (Syriac: ܬܸܠ ܟܹܐܦܹܐ) is of Assyrian Aramaic origin and derives from the words til meaning "hill of", and kēpē meaning "stones".
 Therefore, the town's name translates to "hill of stones".

 History

 The first reliable reference to the town is written in the book The History of Mosul, by Abu Zakaria Azidi.
 The book was released in 945 AD and he wrote about the history of Mosul, in which he referenced the town of Tel Keppe.
 Zakaria also mentioned a different author from the year 749 AD, who also mentions the village Tel Keppe as one of the Mosul's many suburbs.

 In 1508, Tel Keppe was sacked by Mongols.
 In 1743, Tel Keppe was looted and burned by the armies of the Persian leader Nader Shah.
 This event took place within the context of the siege of Mosul, in which the Persian army suffered heavy casualties and resorted to looting the surrounding towns to have some semblance of victory.
 In 1833, the town was once again sacked, this time by Mohammed Pasha the Kurdish governor of Rawandiz who also sacked the town of Alqosh.

+According to Mary Sengstock, Tel Keppe became Chaldean Catholic around 1830 following a series of street brawls.
+The brawls took place between those who wanted to become Roman Catholic and those who desired to remain part of the Church of the East.
+The conflicts ended as the entire village became Catholic.